 Why People Blog

 In answering the question "how do blogs work?" it's important to consider the reason why so many people are blogging now.
 The appeal of blogging is that anyone can do it.
 Anyone who is interested in sharing their words with the world can do so with a few clicks of a mouse and a keyboard.
+Another common reason people blog is to establish themselves as subject matter experts in their chosen field which can lead to more sales or customers.
+Blogs can also be monetized to earn extra or even full-time income.
+Finally guest blogs are on authoritative and sites with high traffic are often employed to bolster the SEO and links for other websites.

 Whether people have a message that they want to convey, a professional service that they're looking to sell, or a simple desire to have their words published for others to read, blogs can accomplish these goals simply and easily.
 Hundreds of new blogs are started each day, and while many of them are quickly abandoned, others persevere.